alam-afroz/Tic-tac-toe/README.md

 # Tic-tac-toe

-## A Tic Tac Toe Game which can be played on mobile and laptop
+## A Tic Tac Toe Game which can be played on mobile and laptop devices

 ![](/images/web_page_preview.png)